-Not all wire and cable is created equally, with only an elite group of solutions designed to withstand aggressive performance and harsh abuse.
-With the high price tag associated with electrical failures, you should take a close look in the areas you are replacing cable most often.
+Not all wire and cable are created equally, with only a small elite group of solutions designed to withstand aggressive routine and harsh abuse.
+With the high price tag associated with electrical failures due to downtime and constant cord and cable replacement, it’s important to take a close look in the areas where cables are replaced most often.

 - Flexing— Do you operate robotic or automated equipment with continuous motion?
 Variable, torsional, and rolling applications need a cable that can handle constant bending day after day without wearing out.